-The Council uses reserves to fund capital items.
-It replenishes these reserves from revenue.
-The main two revenue reserves are: Fire Vehicle & Equipment Reserve and IT Equipment Reserve.
-MTFP (2016-21) capital programme relies on £8m funding from revenue reserves in 2016/17.
+92. The Council uses reserves to fund some items of capital expenditure.
+It replenishes these reserves from service revenue budgets.
+The main two service revenue reserves are the Fire Vehicle & Equipment Reserve and the IT Equipment Reserve.
+The MTFP (2016-21) capital programme relies on £8m funding from service revenue reserves in 2016/17.